-Domino's Pizza, Inc. (NYSE:DPZ) has seen an increase in activity from the world's largest hedge funds recently.
-Our calculations also showed that DPZ isn't among the 30 most popular stocks among hedge funds (click for Q3 rankings and see the video below for Q2 rankings).
-Video: Click the image to watch our video about the top 5 most popular hedge fund stocks.
+Domino's Pizza, Inc. (NYSE:DPZ) was in 47 hedge funds' portfolios at the end of the second quarter of 2020.
+The all time high for this statistics is 41.
+This means the bullish number of hedge fund positions in this stock currently sits at its all time high.
+DPZ has experienced an increase in activity from the world's largest hedge funds recently.
+There were 45 hedge funds in our database with DPZ positions at the end of the first quarter.
+Our calculations also showed that DPZ isn't among the 30 most popular stocks among hedge funds (click for Q2 rankings and see the video for a quick look at the top 5 stocks).
+Video: Watch our video about the top 5 most popular hedge fund stocks.

-Heading into the fourth quarter of 2019, a total of 36 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 33% from the second quarter of 2019.
-On the other hand, there were a total of 28 hedge funds with a bullish position in DPZ a year ago.
-With hedgies' positions undergoing their usual ebb and flow, there exists a few key hedge fund managers who were adding to their stakes meaningfully (or already accumulated large positions).
+At Q2's end, a total of 47 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 4% from the first quarter of 2020.
+On the other hand, there were a total of 27 hedge funds with a bullish position in DPZ a year ago.
+With hedgies' sentiment swirling, there exists a select group of notable hedge fund managers who were boosting their holdings considerably (or already accumulated large positions).

-As aggregate interest increased, key money managers have been driving this bullishness.
-Eminence Capital, managed by Ricky Sandler, established the most outsized position in Domino's Pizza, Inc. (NYSE:DPZ).
-Eminence Capital had $141.3 million invested in the company at the end of the quarter.
-Robert Pitts's Steadfast Capital Management also made a $131.5 million investment in the stock during the quarter.
-The other funds with brand new DPZ positions are Robert Pohly's Samlyn Capital, Eric W. Mandelblatt and Gaurav Kapadia's Soroban Capital Partners, and Doug Silverman and Alexander Klabin's Senator Investment Group.
+As industrywide interest jumped, specific money managers were breaking ground themselves.
+Interval Partners, managed by Gregg Moskowitz, assembled the biggest position in Domino's Pizza, Inc. (NYSE:DPZ).
+Interval Partners had $19.6 million invested in the company at the end of the quarter.
+Phill Gross and Robert Atchinson's Adage Capital Management also initiated a $16.2 million position during the quarter.
+The other funds with brand new DPZ positions are Clint Carlson's Carlson Capital, Amir Mokari's Emerson Point Capital, and Doron Breen and Mori Arkin's Sphera Global Healthcare Fund.

 View table here if you experience formatting issues.